-Details of the remuneration of the Directors for the year ended December 31, 2022 are set out in Note 13 to the consolidated financial statements.
+Details of the remuneration of the Directors for the year ended December 31, 2023 are set out in Note 12 to the consolidated financial statements.

-The remuneration of the members of senior management by band for the year ended December 31, 2022 is set out below:
+The remuneration of the members of senior management by band for the year ended December 31, 2023 is set out below:

-Number of

-members of

-senior management
+Number of members of senior management

-Below HK\$3,000,000 1

-HK\$3,000,001 to HK\$3,500,000 1
+HK\$3,500,001 to HK\$4,000,000 1

-HK\$5,000,001 to HK\$5,500,000 1
+HK\$4,000,001 to HK\$4,500,000 1

 HK\$6,000,001 to HK\$6,500,000 1

-HK\$8,000,001 to HK\$8,500,000 1

-HK\$9,000,001 to HK\$9,500,000 1
+HK\$10,500,001 to HK\$11,000,000 1

 HK\$12,000,001 to HK\$12,500,000 1

+HK\$16,000,001 to HK\$16,500,000 1

+HK\$19,500,001 to HK\$20,000,000 1

 7

-NOMINATION AND CORPORATE GOVERNANCE COMMITTEE
+NOMINATION, ENVIRONMENTAL, SOCIAL AND GOVERNANCE COMMITTEE

-The Nomination and Corporate Governance Committee is comprised of seven members: Mr. Simon Meng (Chairperson), Ms. Sze Wan Patricia Lam, Mr. Russell Francis Banham and Mr. Chee Ming Liu, all of whom are independent non-executive Directors, Mr. Chen Yau Wong and Mr. John M. McManus, both of whom are executive Directors, and Ms. Ayesha Khanna Molino, who is a non-executive Director.
-The Nomination and Corporate Governance Committee held one meeting during the year ended December 31, 2022 supplemented by circulation of written resolutions of all committee members where appropriate.
+To meet new business and regulatory requirements and to strengthen the role of the committee in assisting the Board in fulfilling its oversight responsibilities with respect to Environmental, Social and Governance ("ESG") issues, strategy and reporting, the name of the committee has been changed to Nomination, Environmental, Social and Governance Committee.
+The Nomination, Environmental, Social and Governance Committee is comprised of seven members: Mr. Simon Meng (Chairperson), Ms. Sze Wan Patricia Lam, Mr. Russell Francis Banham and Mr. Chee Ming Liu, all of whom are independent non-executive Directors, Mr. John M. McManus and Ms. Jeny Lau, both of whom are executive Directors, and Ms. Ayesha Khanna Molino, who is a non-executive Director.
+The Nomination, Environmental, Social and Governance Committee held two meetings during the year ended December 31, 2023 supplemented by circulation of written resolutions of all committee members where appropriate.

-The duties of the Nomination and Corporate Governance Committee under its terms of reference adopted by a resolution of the Board passed on February 16, 2012, and amended by a resolution of the Board passed on November 9, 2018 which are available on the websites of the Hong Kong Stock Exchange and the Company, include making recommendations to the Board on nominations and appointments of Directors, reviewing the size, diversity and composition of the Board, assessing the independence of independent non-executive Directors and performing corporate governance functions as set out in the Corporate Governance Code contained in Appendix 14 to the Listing Rules.
+The duties of the Nomination, Environmental, Social and Governance Committee under its terms of reference adopted by a resolution of the Board passed on February 16, 2012, amended by a resolution of the Board passed on November 9, 2018 and further amended by a resolution of the Board passed on May 25, 2023 which are available on the websites of the Hong Kong Stock Exchange and the Company, include making recommendations to the Board on nominations and appointments of Directors and Company's ESG policies and procedures, reviewing and monitor the progress made against ESG-related goals and targets, reviewing the disclosure in the ESG report, reviewing the size, diversity and composition of the Board, assessing the independence of independent non-executive Directors and performing corporate governance functions as set out in the Corporate Governance Code contained in Appendix C1 to the Listing Rules.